sarahciston/codingcare/_drafts/interviews.md

 176
 00:28:14.490 --> 00:28:18.409
-Garrett Flynn: And I ended up mentoring like several

-177
-00:28:18.500 --> 00:28:23.400
-Garrett Flynn: kids in high school who are part of this.
+Garrett Flynn: And I ended up mentoring like several kids in high school who are part of this.
 It's called the Knowledge Society

 178
 00:28:23.480 --> 00:28:50.589
 Garrett Flynn: group.
 So it's like a group of really high powered high schoolers who get trained in entrepreneurship and development.
 And all these things, and they take on like projects, and one of them, like one of the bins that they organize their projects around was bring computer interfaces.
 So I got, I probably at least talked to like 10 to 15 students over like a year and a half, and like kind of hands on, mentored about 3 or 4.

-179
-00:28:50.670 --> 00:28:53.880
-Garrett Flynn: I thought that was really rewarding.
+I thought that was really rewarding.

 180
 00:28:53.950 --> 00:29:05.640